-King Charles visits Milton Keynes to celebrate city status
+King Charles visits Milton Keynes to mark city status

 - Published

-King Charles III has joined celebrations in Milton Keynes to mark its new city status.
+King Charles III has joined community groups and business leaders to mark the granting of city status to Milton Keynes.

-It was awarded the title as part of the Queen's Platinum Jubilee celebrations.
+It was awarded the title in May 2022 as part of the Queen's Platinum Jubilee celebrations.

-Camilla, the Queen Consort, was due to also attend but was unable due to testing positive for Covid.
+Camilla, the Queen Consort, was unable to attend after a positive Covid test.

+Anti-monarchy protesters who joined the crowds were outnumbered by royal supporters chanting "God save the King".

-A reception was held at the Milton Keynes' Church of Christ the Cornerstone, where the King will meet community groups and representatives from local charities and businesses.
+A reception was held at the Milton Keynes' Church of Christ the Cornerstone, where the King met representatives from local charities and businesses.

-However, his visit was met with protesters from the anti-monarchy campaign group Republic, who joined crowds and held signs stating "not my King".
+On his arrival, King Charles went on an impromptu walkabout, shaking hands with some of about 300 people who lined the barriers.

+However, anti-monarchy protesters from the campaign group Republic waved banners reading "Not My King", with one shouting: "Why are you wasting money on a coronation Charles?"

 Milton Keynes first applied for city status in 2000, then in 2002 for the Golden Jubilee, and again in 2012 for the Diamond Jubilee.